conniedc1206/whiskker-app/README.md

 ## Description

-Whiskker is a React/Rails social network application that helps cat users build a community with other cats, share their lives with Meow Posts, and communicate with one another using Meow Mail.
+Whiskker is a React/Rails social media app that helps cat users build a community with other cats, share their lives with Meow Posts, and communicate with one another using Meow Mail.

 ## Technologies/Skills

 - React.js
-- Ruby 2.7.4
+- Ruby on Rails
-- NodeJS (v16), and npm
-- Heroku CLI
 - Postgresql
 - Object-Oriented Design
 - Domain Modeling